-Restricted stock or restricted stock units granted under the plan shall be subject to a minimum vesting period of three years from the date of grant (but permitting pro rata vesting over such time), except that restricted stock or restricted stock units subject to the achievement of performance conditions may have a minimum vesting period of one year.
+Restricted stock or restricted stock units granted under the plan shall be subject to a minimum vesting period of three years from the date of grant (but permitting pro rata vesting over such time), provided that such restrictions shall not be applicable to grants of Share Options or Restricted Stock Unit Awards not in excess of 5% of the number of shares available for Grants under the 2008 Plan.
+Restricted stock or restricted stock units subject to the achievement of performance conditions may have a minimum vesting period of one year.